Sebastian ‘Seb’ Lester trained in Graphic Design at Central Saint Martins. He now works in Lewes

 His limited edition prints are becoming increasingly collectible, and a new-found love of

 calligraphy has pushed his work in exciting new directions.
-In three years he has become one of the highest profile calligraphers in the world, with 190,000 people following his updates on social media sites.
+In three years he has become one of the highest profile calligraphers in the world, with over 200,000 people following his updates on social media sites.

 He has been interviewed by the BBC and The Independent Newspaper about fonts on